 To honor Dr. Vardaman’s legacy of teaching and service to the University, a number of funds have been established over the past 30 years by his friends and former students to provide scholarships to deserving students.

-The James Vardaman Endowed Faculty Development Fund, established by a friend and generous donor, builds on these previous efforts to provide a permanent endowment that will support faculty development opportunities in the Department of History.
-These opportunities include, but are not limited to, sabbatical release times, travel to professional conferences and other faculty advancement activities.
+The James Vardaman Endowed Professorship Fund, established by a friend and generous donor, builds on these previous efforts to provide a permanent endowment that will attract and retain a professor in the Department of History within the College of Arts & Sciences.
+The funds may be used for, but are not limited to, the support of salary, research needs, scholarship and travel expenses.

-To support the James Vardaman Endowed Faculty Development Fund today, visit our secure online giving site or contact one of these Baylor College of Arts & Sciences development officers:
+To support the James Vardaman Endowed Professorship Fund today, visit our secure online giving site or contact one of these Baylor College of Arts & Sciences development officers: